Skip to content

 Remediation

-Don’t log request bodies.
-Use a structured logging library (pino, winston) with field redaction so passwords can’t end up in output even if someone forgets.
+Don’t log request bodies or sensitive fields.
+Even with a structured logging library like Pino, use field redaction so passwords can’t end up in output even if someone forgets.

 Treat logs as sensitive data.
 Access controls, encryption at rest, retention policies — if logs contain anything that could identify a user, they need the same care as a database.